Early Predictions for the 2019 NFL QB Carousel

 Joe Flacco to the Denver Broncos

-Following three consecutive Ravens losses, NFL Network's Ian Rapoport reported Harbaugh's hot seat could lead to his exit.
+Following three consecutive losses, NFL Network's Ian Rapoport reported in early November that Harbaugh's seat in Baltimore was heating up.

 The Denver Broncos signed quarterback Case Keenum to a two-year, $36 million contract last offseason, but he's logged just 14 touchdown passes and 10 interceptions in 12 games.
 Flacco has Super Bowl experience with a few years left to play.
 The 33-year-old's strong arm would provide a better complement to a top-eight rushing offense, keeping the Broncos in postseason contention in the short term.

 Eli Manning Stays with New York Giants

 At 4-8, the New York Giants haven't thrown in the towel on the 2018 campaign.
 They've won three of the last four games, and quarterback Eli Manning continues the fight to retain his starting job.
 He's thrown seven touchdown passes and just two interceptions since Week 10.

 Big Blue remains open to Manning trotting out as its starting quarterback in 2019, per SNY's Ralph Vacchiano:

 "There is still a chance that Manning will return to the Giants in 2019—and even return as their starting quarterback, according to a team source," he wrote.
 "The decision on his future has 'absolutely not' been made, the source said, and management is open to the idea that another year with Manning at the helm might be the best option they have."

 The incoming 2019 draft class doesn't have a clear-cut No. 1 prospect at quarterback.
 The Giants selected Kyle Lauletta in the fourth round of April's draft, but he's yet to take a regular-season snap.

 Manning also has a contractual no-trade clause that allows him to control his short-term future.